-For the resummation case, we improve the fixed order for the DY-type channel by SV resummation at N3LO+N3LL and for the gluon channel by resummation at NLO+NLL.
+For the resummation case, we improve the fixed-order for the DY-type channel by SV resummation at N3LO+N3LL and for the gluon channel by resummation at NLO+NLL.
 For the DY-type channel, resummation has very little effect in this order and the major improvement is obtained through the gluon fusion channel.
-For the total cross-section, the resummation improves the cross-section by around $2.7\%$ compared to the fixed order, whereas the scale uncertainty increases by $1\%$.
-This can be traced to the fact that, total cross-section receives significant contributions from the low invariant mass region, where the factorisation scale uncertainty remains significant.
+For the total cross section, the resummation improves the cross section by around $2.7\%$ compared to the fixed order, whereas the scale uncertainty increases by $1\%$.
+This can be traced to the fact the total cross section receives significant contributions from the low invariant mass region, where the factorization scale uncertainty remains significant.
 However, all other sources of uncertainties remain small, contributing less than $1\%$.